GatoGraphQL/GatoGraphQL/docs/development-environment.md

 [Lando](https://lando.dev/) is a Docker-based tool.
 It is used to spin the webserver for development, providing:

 - WordPress installed
-- the GraphQL API plugin installed and activated
+- the Gato GraphQL plugin installed and activated
 - symlinking to the source code

 ## Install